Welcome to our Central Fire

 Youth, Teen, and Adult Program Instructor

 Ayden Catry-Bauer is grateful to have been immersed in nature-based mentoring and primitive skills communities since before he could walk.
 He attended the WOLF Kids outdoor program on Salt Spring Island for seven years, where he was mentored in nature connection and wilderness skills.
 Ayden has continued to be mentored, as well as mentoring others, through the Wilderness Awareness School (WAS), and through Twin Eagles Wilderness School.
 He trained as a Mentor-in-training for two years with Twin Eagles, at various programs at WAS, including Wild Within and wolf tracking expeditions, and at the Art of Mentoring in Idaho and Santa Cruz.
-Ayden is currently attending his first year at the Anake Outdoor School at WAS, with additional certificates in naturalist studies and tracking.
+Ayden is a graduate of the the Anake Outdoor School at WAS, with additional certificates in naturalist studies and tracking.
 He will continue at Anake as an apprentice in fall 2017.

 Ayden has been an instructor at Wisdom of the Earth for the past 6 years, since his mid-teens.
 He was a full-time instructor for the WOLF program for 2 years, where he found meaning and joy mentoring children aged 8-14 throughout the school year.
-He will return from Anake to run several summer camps and teen programs, including the Art of Mentoring teen program, and to assist with adult programs this summer.
+He returns from Anake to run several summer camps and teen programs, including the Art of Mentoring teen program, and to assist with adult programs this summer.
 He is a popular instructor at the Firemaker primitive skills gathering, as well as the Nonviolent Communication Family Camp and other gatherings.

-Ayden is passionate about fire making and bird language and deepening his tracking skills.
+Ayden is passionate about fire making, bird language, music, and deepening his tracking skills.
 He is appreciated for bringing both a grounded, caring presence, and a very energetic, youthful playfulness to his work, particularly in his interactions with children.
-Ayden loves exploring nature by himself and with other people, practicing primitive skills, reveling in humour and shenanigans, and making music with his fiddle and guitar.
+Ayden loves exploring nature by himself and with other people, practicing primitive skills, reveling in humour and shenanigans, and making music with his fiddle, guitar and voice.

 Michiru Main is our newest mentor at the WOLF Kids program and brings a rich experience and a strong enthusiasm to her work.
 Michi attended several Wisdom of the Earth programs with her family and on her own over the years, including the 9-month Nature Connection Mentoring Journey.
 She has also participated in 8 Shields programs and the Art of Mentoring and Bird Language Intensive in California.
 She brings her passionate enthusiasm and extensive naturalist knowledge to her role as a mentor with WOLF, our Bird Language course and other programs, and provides crucial support to Ingrid and Jean-Claude for village building and Art of Mentoring organisation.
 She is extremely excited about the learning that occurs in nature–in particular through bird language–and about building community.